Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry

-We consider a TRS-preserving non-Hermitian hard-core-boson chain subject to a quasiperiodic on-site potential, $W_{j}=W\cos \left( 2\pi \alpha j+\phi \right)$, where $W$ is the potential strength and $\phi\in[0,2\pi]$ is a random phase.
+We consider a TRS-preserving non-Hermitian hard-core-boson chain subject to a quasiperiodic on-site potential, $W_{j}=W\cos \left( 2\pi \alpha j+\phi \right)$, where $W$ is the potential strength and $\phi\in[0,2\pi)$ is a random phase.
 We choose an irrational modulation wave number $\alpha=(\sqrt{5}-1)/2$.

 To diagnose an ergodic-to-MBL transition, we compare spectral-statistics diagnostics obtained from ED and SVD.
-We first evaluate the level-spacing ratio defined in Eq.~(\ref{eq2}) using the complex many-body eigenvalues.
-As shown in Fig.~\ref{FIG1}(a), $\langle r^{\mathrm{E}}\rangle$ is close to Ginibre value at weak quasiperiodic potential and gradually drifts toward the Poisson limit as $W$ increases, indicating a transition from an ergodic regime to a MBL regime.
+We first evaluate the level-spacing ratio defined in Eq.~(\ref{eq:complex_spacing_ratio}) using the complex many-body eigenvalues.
+As shown in Fig.~\ref{FIG1}(a), $\langle r^{\mathrm{E}}\rangle$ is close to the Ginibre value at weak quasiperiodic potential and gradually drifts toward the Poisson limit as $W$ increases, consistent with a finite-size crossover from an ergodic-like regime to an MBL-like regime.
 We then repeat the analysis in the SVD framework by computing the spacing ratio defined in Eq.~(\ref{eq3}) for the singular values.
 Figure~\ref{FIG1}(b) shows a similar drift of $\langle r^{\mathrm{S}}\rangle$ from an RMT-like value toward the Poisson limit.

 To locate the transition more accurately, we further analyze the half-chain entanglement entropy.
 In the ergodic regime, the entanglement entropy exhibits volume-law scaling, whereas in the MBL regime it crosses over to an area-law-like behavior \cite{SerbynPapiPRL1112013}.
-Concretely, we compute the phase- and bulk-spectrum-averaged half-chain entanglement entropies $\langle S^{\mathrm{E}}\rangle$ and $\langle S^{\mathrm{S}}\rangle$ for three system sizes, with the results shown in Fig.~\ref{FIG2}(a) and Fig.~\ref{FIG2}(b), respectively.
+Concretely, we compute the random-phase- and bulk-spectrum-averaged half-chain entanglement entropies $\langle S^{\mathrm{E}}\rangle$ and $\langle S^{\mathrm{S}}\rangle$ for three system sizes, with the results shown in Fig.~\ref{FIG2}(a) and Fig.~\ref{FIG2}(b), respectively.
 The finite-size scaling collapse in Fig.~\ref{FIG2}(a) yields an ED-based transition estimate $W_{c}^{\mathrm{E}}\approx 6$.
 By contrast, the corresponding collapse in Fig.~\ref{FIG2}(b) places the SVD-based transition at a substantially larger value, $W_{c}^{\mathrm{S}}\approx 8$.
 This systematic shift indicates that, in this TRS-preserving quasiperiodic non-Hermitian setting, the SVD-based entanglement diagnostic does not reliably track the ED-inferred transition point.